Pio-js/portfolio-copy/README.md

-### This is a copy of a simple portfolio application created with React JS
+### This is a copy of a simple portfolio application that I created with React JS

 You can see the deployed project at http://piosaija.eu